lextudio/AvaloniaVSCode/README.md

 [Avalonia](https://github.com/AvaloniaUI/Avalonia/) is a cross-platform XAML-based UI framework providing a flexible styling system and supporting a wide range of Operating Systems such as Windows via .NET Framework and .NET Core, Linux via Xorg and macOS.
 It uses AXAML format, which is a variant of XAML.

-This Visual Studio Code Extension contains support for AXAML support like autocomplete, previewer, outlines, etc.
+This Visual Studio Code Extension contains support for AXAML like autocompletion, live previewer, document outlines, etc.

 Avalonia is a registered trademark of AvaloniaUI OÜ.
 This extension is independent and unaffiliated with Avalonia.